Chart Color Schemes

 Chelmer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Chelmer's dwelling structure, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Chelmer was at 39.5%, with mortgaged dwellings at 44.9% and rented ones at 15.6%.
-The median monthly mortgage repayment in the area was $3,000, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure for Chelmer was recorded at $490, compared to Brisbane metro's $380.
-Nationally, Chelmer's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Chelmer was at 39.5%, with the rest being mortgaged (44.9%) or rented (15.6%).
+The median monthly mortgage repayment was $3,000, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Chelmer was $490, compared to Brisbane metro's $380.
+Nationally, Chelmer's mortgage repayments were significantly higher at $3,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing